lauriap/ot-harjoitustyo/README.md

 ## Known issues

 * **ALL CALCULATIONS NOW SUPPORTED, BUT ONLY WITH INTEGERS.** Division "works", but the results don't include decimals.
 E.g. 6 / 7 = 0, 5 / 2 = 2.
-* No database for scores set up yet.
+* **Database for high scores now functioning, but with limitations.** Showing all results instead of top 10.
+Rank numbers missing.
-* No high score tab yet.
+* High score tab set up, but points system still not complete.

 ## How to run